You can cite this package/vignette as:

 ggstatsplot provides a special helper function for

-such instances: grouped_ggcorrmat
+such instances: grouped_ggcorrmat()

 .
-This is merely a wrapper
+This is merely a

-function around combine_plots
+wrapper function around combine_plots()

 .
 It applies

-across all levels of a specified
+across all levels of a

-plots into a single plot.
-Note that the grouping variable can be
+individual plots into a single plot.

 grouped_ggcorrmat(

-## arguments relevant for `ggcorrmat`
+## arguments relevant for `ggcorrmat()`

 data = ggplot2::diamonds,